ecoyield-io/docs/faqs/ecoyield-investor-faq.md

 - Q: Is there a repayment obligation like a loan?

-A: No — this is a revenue-share model, not debt.
+A: No; this is a revenue-share model, not debt.
 Yield continues as long as the project produces revenue.

 - Q: How does EcoYield manage risks?